Continuing Education Activity

 Hypersensitivity to clonazepam is rare, but there are occasional reports.

-While using clonazepam, several precautions for the patients and monitoring are necessary.
-Elderly and children are especially prone to the adverse effects of clonazepam due to impaired and immature liver function, respectively.
-And for symptoms of depression or suicidal thoughts in patients taking clonazepam.
+While using clonazepam, several precautions and monitoring are necessary.
+Elderly and children are especially prone to the adverse effects of clonazepam due to impaired or immature liver function.

 Clonazepam is hepatically metabolized and renally excreted; its level requires monitoring in hepatic or renal impairment as it can lead to toxic accumulation of the drug in the body in either condition.
 It can also rarely cause thrombocytopenia, so platelet levels should also be monitored.